Graduate Courses in Business Administration (BSAD)

 Analysis of real problems in local and Canadian organizations, pursued in mixed UVM-Concordia teams, with recommendations presented to panel of client and academic judges.
 Prerequisite: First tier of MBA courses completed.

 Case studies of existing organizations are used to illustrate the intellectual, social processes of adaptation to a changing environment; strategy formulation, implementation.
 Not offered every year.
 Prerequisite: MBA standing; completion of First-Year courses.

 BSAD 380 -

 Focus on key financial decisions that affect the value of the firms.
-Topics: capital structure, leasing, mergers and acquisitions, capital market theories and evidence.
-Prerequisites: MBA standing, BSAD 308.
+Topics: capital structure, corporate financial planning, mergers and acquisitions, capital market theories and evidence.
+Prerequisites: Graduate standing, BSAD 308.

 BSAD 384 -

 Financial Mrkts&Interest Rates

 Study of level and structure of interest rates.
 Topics: flow of funds accounting, market vs. natural rate of interest, interest rate structure, behavior of interest rates over business cycle.
 Prerequisite: MBA Standing.